rogerchamberlain/rogerchamberlain.github.io/modules/00/studio.md

 ---
 layout: default
-title: Studio 0 Introduction to Arduino
+title: Studio 0 - Introduction to Arduino
 author: Ben Stolovitz
-week: 0
 ---

 # {{ page.title }}

 ![========]({{ "/images/line.gif" | relative_url }})

-# Access your repository
+## Access your repository

 We will be using [git](https://git-scm.com/) to distribute the code you need for studios and assignments.
 You will also use git to turn in your work.
 Here\'s a great video that explains what git is and how it works: